gohryt/programming-languages-research/TRACERS.md

 ### 1.5.
 DTrace USDT — Is-Enabled Probes

-DTrace's User Statically Defined Tracing (USDT) probes allow application developers to place trace points in their code that have near-zero overhead when not enabled.
-The mechanism: at each probe site, the compiler emits a `test-and-branch` over the probe payload, where the test reads an "is-enabled" flag.
-When no tracer is attached, the flag is 0 and the branch skips the probe arguments entirely.
+DTrace's User Statically Defined Tracing (USDT) probes allow application developers to place trace points in their code with very low disabled overhead.
+A USDT probe is a static probe site described by metadata so a tracing subsystem can find it, enable it, and collect its arguments when active.
+On many systems the inactive probe site is a NOP-like instruction sequence or otherwise arranged so the common path avoids the expensive tracing work.

-More recent implementations go further: the `test-and-branch` is replaced by a NOP when no tracer is active, and patched to a jump to the trampoline when a probe is enabled — the same technique as ftrace.
-This means the disabled cost isn't even a predicted branch; it is a NOP eliminated by the CPU front-end.
+`is-enabled` probes are a related but distinct facility: they let user code cheaply ask whether a probe is active before constructing expensive arguments.
+That guard prevents wasted formatting, allocation, or data copying when no tracer is listening.
+Implementations differ in whether the guard is a memory load, a branch, a patched instruction, or a provider-specific fast path.

-The key design pattern: separate the "is anyone listening?" check from the "prepare and emit probe data" work.
-The expensive part (formatting arguments, copying data) only runs when the probe is active.
+The key design pattern is stable across implementations: separate the "is anyone listening?" check from the "prepare and emit probe data" work.
+The expensive part only runs when the probe is active.
 This two-phase pattern — cheap guard, expensive payload — appears in almost every high-performance tracing system.

 Source: https://blogs.oracle.com/linux/from-kernel-to-user-space-tracing